bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

 zif.sedna.sednaobject
 =====================

-sednaobject has a couple of classes, SednaXPath and SednaElement, that abstract fetches and updates for a Sedna server.
+sednaobject has a few classes, SednaXPath, SednaElement, and SednaObjectifiedElement that abstract fetches and updates for a Sedna server.

 SednaXpath is for readonly query results.
 It provides list-like behavior.
 Access query result items by index, slice, or iteration.